Welcome to Nizhoni Ranch Gallery!

 56.5" x 79"

 Contact us for more information, pricing or to order – email@example.com or 520-455-5020 -- We will be...

 This gorgeous weaving is a Transitional possibly woven in the Two Grey Hills or Crystal area, but definitely was woven by a gifted artist using native, natural colored Churro wool.
 The dark designs were woven using lovely variations of dark brown and black wool, while the amazing background was woven using lighter brown and gray wool.
 It is cur...

-This JB Moore transitional piece was created in the 1900's with hand spun, hand carded Native wool cross, with aniline dyes.
-Looking in the JB Moore catalog, the plate used to create this pattern was plate XII.
+This JB Moore piece was created in the 1900's with hand spun, hand carded Native wool, with aniline dyes.
+Looking in the JB Moore catalog, the plate used to create this pattern was plate XI.

 JB Moore recognized the unique skill of the Navajo weaver, and he and other Trading Post owners were responsible for the creation of regional styles of weaving.

 JB Moore took the promotion of Navajo weaving a step farther than most and created a catalog in 1903 and 1911 of examples of weavings that could be purchased by the folks in the East. ...